Rickettsia rickettsii: Signs and symptoms

 During the initial stages of the disease, the infected person may experience headaches, muscle aches, chills, and high fever.
 Other early symptoms may include nausea, vomiting, loss of appetite, and conjunctival injection (red eyes).
-Most people infected by R. rickettsii develop a spotted rash, that begins to appear 2 to 4 days after the individual develops a fever.
+Most people infected by R. rickettsii develop a spotted rash that begins to appear 2 to 4 days after the individual develops a fever.
 If left untreated, more severe symptoms may develop; these symptoms may include insomnia, compromised mental ability, coma, and damage to the heart, kidneys, liver, lungs, or additional organs.

-The rashes are red, flat, and the itchy rash is present over the forearm of the infected individual.
+The rashes are red, flat, and the itchy rash is present over the forearm and palm of the infected individual.

-The classic Rocky Mountain Spotted Fever rash occurs in about 90% of patients and develops 2 to 5 days after the onset of fever.
+The classic Rocky Mountain spotted fever rash occurs in about 90% of patients and develops 2 to 5 days after the onset of fever.
 The rash can differ greatly in appearance along the progress of the R. rickettsii infection.
 It is not itchy and starts out as flat pink macules located on the affected individual's hands, feet, arms, and legs.
 During the course of the disease, the rash may form petechiae and take on a more darkened reddish purple spotted appearance, signifying severe disease.

 In rarer cases, patients may present with chest pain due to myocarditis.
 Additionally, rare symptoms include vision impairment and arthritis that may exist as chronic sequelae, lasting anywhere from 10 days to 4 years.
 Other chronic sequelae include some cases of neurological challenges, such as impaired speech, dysphagia, ataxia, memory loss, cortical blindness, and decreased attention span.
 Necrosis of skin is another rare case of sequelae.

 Severe infections

 Patients with severe infections may require hospitalization.
 The more severe symptoms occur later in response to thrombosis (blood clotting) caused by R. rickettsii targeting endothelial cells in vascular tissue.
 One manifestation of this damage is the development of a petechial rash, which in 60% of cases presents within 6 days of initial symptoms.
 Petechial rashes are indicative of more severe disease progression.
 Patients may become hyponatremic, experience elevated liver enzymes, and other more pronounced symptoms.
 It is not uncommon for severe cases to involve respiratory system, central nervous system, gastrointestinal system, or renal system complications.
 In the case of meningoencephalitis, R. rickettsii causes cellular damage to brain tissue, resulting in inflammation.
 Additionally, acute respiratory distress syndrome and coagulopathy occur in cases that advance to severe stages of RMSF.
-This disease is worst for elderly patients, males, African Americans, alcoholics, and patients with G6PD deficiency.
 The mortality rate for RMSF is 3 to 5 percent in treated cases, but 13 to 25 in untreated cases.
 Deaths are usually caused by heart and kidney failure.